Quentin Tarantino

 Kill Bill: Vol. 1 (2003) is a mixture of thriller and action movie that recycles Hollywood and Hong Kong cliches in a rather trivial manner.
 A massive yawn-inducing story, it boasts some of most ricidulously implausible scenes in the history of implausible Hollywood plots.

-A bleeding scared woman, lying on the ground.
+A bleeding and scared woman is lying on the ground.
 Heavy steps of cowboy boots on a wooden floor.
 He washes blood from her face with a handkerchief signed "Bill", and claims he is not being sadistic.
 Then shoots her.

 The same woman drives in a truck to a middle-class neighborhood, walks into a house and begins a kung-fu fight with a black housewife.
 A school bus stops in the front of the house and the little daughter of the housewife walks into the house.
 The two women (with bleeding faces) stop fighting and behave as if they were old friends in front of the girl.
 The moment the girl disappers into her room, the housewife tries to kill the blonde, but the blonde is faster in stabbing her.
 The child walks into the kitchen and sees her mom dead.
 The blonde apologizes to her and walks back to her truck.
 She picks up a piece of paper and crosses out the second name of the list.
 The first name was Oren and is already crossed out.